A collection of pus. Usually forms because of infection.

 Wear of teeth due to activities such as chewing.

 A kind of dental x-ray which is taken with the teeth bite together.
-The main funciton of this kind of x-ray is to detect cavity in between teeth and height of bone support.
+The main function of this kind of x-ray is to detect cavities in between teeth and the height of bone support.

 Whitening of teeth.

 A prosthesis which is fixed inside the mouth to replace missing teeth.

 The third tooth from the middle of the jaw.
 There are four of them.
 They are the longest teeth in humans.

 An ulceration with a yellow base and red border in the mouth.
 It can be caused by trauma or the herpes simplex virus.

 A hole on the tooth.